0danny/re47/README.md

 To build and run the decompiled version of Hitman Codename 47, you will need:

-- CMake (version 3.5 or higher)
+- CMake
-- The portable version of Visual Studio 6 (See build.bat) - https://github.com/itsmattkc/MSVC600
+- The portable version of Visual Studio 6 - https://github.com/itsmattkc/MSVC600
-- Visual Studio Code
+- Visual Studio Code or an equivalent

 ## Building the Project